watson-developer-cloud/swift-sdk/README.md

 You can set a custom service URL by modifying the `serviceURL` property.
 A custom service URL may be required when running an  instance in a particular region or connecting through a proxy.

-For example, here is how to connect to a Tone Analyzer instance that is hosted in Germany:
+For example, here is how to connect to a Watson Assistant instance that is hosted in Germany:

 ```swift
 let authenticator = WatsonIAMAuthenticator(apiKey: "{apikey}")